chinmaymk/rmarkdown/README.md

 ```

 ##Todo
-- Allow setting initial value through api
-- Check on other browsers than chrome
+- Check on other browsers than chrome, they do exist
 - Write some tests
 - Make it work on server